Japanese Joinery

 Japanese joinery still has a devoted international following, though the emphasis on hand tools does not make the joinery accessible to all levels.
 It is well worth exploring a style of building that requires patience, respect for the natural world, and helps you learn more deeply about wood behavior.

 Le présent courriel est destiné uniquement au(x) destinataire(s) susmentionné(s).
 Son contenu est confidentiel.
 Si vous avez reçu cette communication par erreur, veuillez nous en aviser immédiatement et effacer l'original, sans en tirer de copie, en dévoiler le contenu ni prendre quelque mesure fondée sur celui-ci.
+The present message is intended only for the named recipient(s) above.
+Its contents are confidential.
+If you have received this message in error, please notify us immediately and delete the original without making a copy, disclosing its contents or taking any action based thereon.

 Comments